 We do projects to level up our co-op, because just like your own farm, the co-op has a level and needs experience.
 Levelling up opens up more research possibilities so we can boost all kinds of things for our members, more on that in the research section.
 Before we can start a project we need to donate collectables into it, those things you sometimes get when working on your farm such as tractors or cash registers.
 After that is done the management of the co-op can start a project.
 Every project requires different products to be made in a set amount of time.

 Lets look at “The complete movie experience”, at this time it requires us to make 14.000 corn in 24 hours (until we level up the project itself).
 Every time you make corn on your fields while this project is active you contribute to it.
 And it works the same for all projects, so no need to sell things, collect things or click a special donate button (like in some quests).
 Every harvest of the required product counts towards our project.
-After a project is completed we get a certain amount of experience for the co-op (the co-op level can be seen in the top left corner of the cooperative screen) and after a few times we might also get a level up on the project itself, this means it will be harder the next time.
+After a project has completed we get a certain amount of experience for the co-op (the co-op level can be seen in the top left corner of the cooperative screen) and after a few times we might also get a level up on the project itself, this means it will be harder the next time.

 At the moment of writing this we can do 6 different projects, but levelling up the co-op will unlock more.